-Assuming you have a romantic partner with whom to experience all that Los Angeles has to offer, L.A. can be one of the most romantic places in the United States, and the diversity of opportunities for romance is unparalleled anywhere in the world.
+Assuming you have a romantic partner with whom to experience all that Los Angeles has to offer, this city can be one of the most romantic places in the United States.
+The diversity of opportunities for romance is unparalleled anywhere in the world.

 From a beach getaway to a mountain retreat, from urban gardens to private sunset flights over the city, from champagne spa baths for two to sexy underground nightlife, if you can't find something in Los Angeles to set just the right romantic mood, you just aren't looking hard enough.

 Grab your significant other, explore the following list, and plan your romantic getaway to Los Angeles—you're sure to find something you both enjoy.

 Take a Walk on the Beach